SFGLab/ChromoLooping/README.md

  * Distance maps visualization

   ![image](data/readme_images/modelling_notebook_examples.png)

+ This tasks do not require any heavy computations and running the examples in Jupyter notebooks shouldn't exceed 5 minutes on a standard desktop computer.
  ## Data
  The results from our work can be fully reproduced using the code from this repository.